VadymMakohon/Running-Calculator/README.md

 As someone who enjoys running, I often found myself needing to calculate my running pace during training.
 Using online calculators felt inconvenient, so I decided to create a personalized solution that I could rely on anytime.
 This running calculator is straightforward, intuitive, and tailored to my needs—and now, it can be yours too!

+## 🚀 Features

+Custom Distance Input:

+Enter the distance of your run in kilometers.
+Time Format:

+Input your running time in hh:mm:ss format for accuracy.
+Accurate Calculations:

+Calculates:
+Pace per kilometer (minutes per km)
+Pace per mile (minutes per mile)
+Total time in minutes
+Mobile-Friendly:

+Fully responsive and easy to use on all devices.
+Lightweight and Fast:

+No external dependencies—just HTML, CSS, and JavaScript.

 ### ⭐ Show Your Support

 If you like this project, give it a ⭐ on GitHub!
 Your support motivates me to create even more useful tools for runners like us. 😊